Local $h^*$-polynomials for one-row Hermite normal form simplices: Introduction

 \subsection{Lattice simplices and our contributions}

-Motivated by the above context, our focus in this work is to investigate unimodality of local \(h^*\)-polynomials for lattice simplices.
-Rather than proving unimodality results for simplices which have a strong property, such as having a regular unimodular triangulation or the integer decomposition property, we focus on a large family of simplices and investigate the presence of, and global behavior for, local \(h^*\)-unimodality within that family.
+Motivated by the above context, our goal is to investigate unimodality of local \(h^*\)-polynomials for lattice simplices.
+Rather than proving unimodality results for simplices which have a strong property, such as having a regular unimodular triangulation or the integer decomposition property, we focus on a family of simplices with arithmetic structure that is rich enough to capture a wide range of behaviors.
+Within this family, we investigate the presence of, and global behavior for, local \(h^*\)-unimodality.
 Thus, our goal is to develop a better idea of what ``typical'' behavior within a family of simplices means, and how to approach establishing unimodality results in this context using elementary methods.

 The local \(h^*\)-polynomial of lattice simplices has the following beautiful geometric interpretation, which for the rest of this paper we take as the definition.
 Let \(\{v_1,\ldots,v_{d+1}\}\) be the vertices of a lattice simplex \(S\), and let